 Nutrition – Nutrition begins now!
-Early this week, make sure you are choosing nutrition choices, eating balanced, and drinking plenty of water.
-Eat your last big meal Thursday and small meals throughout the day on Friday largely of carbohydrates – the largest meals being before noon on Friday.
+Make sure you are choosing healthy nutrition choices, eating balanced, and drinking plenty of water.
+Your last big meal should have been last night so now you want to eat small meals throughout the day, largely of carbohydrates – the largest meals being before noon.
 Wake up as early as possible Saturday and eat a good breakfast (3 hours before about 500-800 calories – those waking up earlier can take in a little more) and begin drinking water.
 Last 60 minutes sip a bottle of sports drink finishing up 15 minutes from start.
-I suggest a small snack like a bar 60-90 minutes before the start if you ate early this morning.
+I suggest a small snack like a bar 45-60 minutes before the start if you ate early this morning.
 Use the bathroom one last time.
 If you want, this is a good time to take a gel with some water as well.

 The Race Courses

 The Half Marathon is also for the most part a flat and fast course.
 The first 2.5 miles are flat followed by the Boulevard Bridge around mile 2.5 which is a good incline followed by descent.
 Stay tall on the uphill portion and don’t reach out and brake on the downhill section.
 Flat section following leading into Bryan Park for miles 5.5-7.5 where there are a few rolling hills but nothing killer.
+The toughest climb in Bryan Park is right around mile 7 and then on the road after exiting the park.
+You want to stay controlled through these climbs and leave some in the tank.
 The rest of the course is relatively flat with 9-10.5 miles being a nice slight downhill stretch making for a good time to lift the pace slightly.
 This is where those who have paced well will attack and make up a lot of time.
-Be one of these people.
-The cheer station will be here cheering for you!!
+Be one of these people!!
+The cheer station will be at mile 10 cheering for you!!
 Miles 10.5-12.5 include a slight uphill to the left on West Grace Street at mile 11.25.
 After that it is slightly downhill to rolling until you make the right on 5th street (after a quick right on 3rd and left on Franklin) with a little less than a ½ mile to go.
 The finish is a gradual downhill building to a steep downhill for the last .2.
 Expect your legs to be tired for this downhill and want to reach out to brake yourself – don’t let them but rather stay tall and make “bigger circles” to land on your forefoot finishing with max speed.
 This could be one of the toughest sections if not done well.

-Miles 7-9: Huguenot Bridge…slight incline followed by flat section and then a downhill section down to Riverside Drive.
-Don’t push this hill…still too early.
-This downhill section is a new part of the course.
+Miles 7-8: Huguenot Bridge…slight incline followed by flat section and then a downhill section down to Riverside Drive.
+Don’t push this hill…too early.

-Miles 11-12: Assortment of hills with some downhill sections in there as well.
-You have to be careful here and hold back a little as you will be feeling good but not want to lift the intensity a ton.
+Miles 10-11: Assortment of hills climbing up from the river with some downhill sections in there as well.
+You have to be careful here and hold back because it is still early in the race.
 Focus on your form through this section.

-Miles 13-16: After you finish the uphill section, you will find a flat section through Westover Hills.
+Miles 13-15: After you finish the uphill section, you will find a flat section through Westover Hills.
 The better half of mile 14 (beside Forest Hill Park) and most of mile 15 (Semmes Ave) are downhill and some of the fastest sections on the course.
 Hold back though as the toughest part of the course will follow.
-There is a small uphill between the two as Forest Hill Avenue becomes Semmes Avenue.
+There is a small uphill as Forest Hill Avenue becomes Semmes Avenue.

-Miles 17-19: After the bridge, the road is slightly uphill as you approach Main Street and then make the left on Main Street.
+Miles 17-18: After the bridge, the road is slightly uphill as you approach Main Street and then make the left on Main Street.
 It will remain uphill all the way to the right on Boulevard.
 This is the key section of the course.
-If you get through this section feeling good, you are good to go.
+If you get through this section feeling good, you are doing great.
 You have to stay in control until this point though.

 Miles 22-24: Slight downhill section.
 This is where those who have paced well will attack and make up a lot of time.
 Be one of these people.
-The cheer station will be here cheering for you!!
+The cheer station will be at mile 23 cheering for you!!